Where are we since the Coughlan Judgment and the introduction of the National Framework?

 No longer should you need to sell your house to pay for your care or give up work to be a carer for a relative, spouse or friend as a result of incompetent or flawed NHS Continuing Healthcare assessments.
 The principles behind this statement are sound, so why aren’t they being applied?
-Why are so many thousands of people still being compelled to sell their home to pay for their care needs?
+Why are so many thousands of people still being compelled to sell their home to pay for their care?
 How has society come to this malaise and what can be done to rectify the problem?

 Where the problem started: The background